-LTAs Brief Description CILO No. Hours/week (if applicable) 1 Lecture and in-class discussion To acquire a good understanding of the relevant concepts and theories; to critically evaluate and analyse policies and cases; to acquire and develop analytical skills and critical reasoning about moral dilemmas in public life and respond to these dilemmas, especially those in relation to hightech development in contemporary society.
-1, 2, 3, 4 3 hrs per week 2 Individual essay To demonstrate their own view of an important issues studied in the course in the ethical-argumentative manner(students should not only summarize what they have learned, but to offer ethical arguments for their views).
-1, 2, 3, 4 3 Quiz To test students' grasper of the major ethical approaches and their ability to comprehend and analyse related ethical and policy issues as well as their independent critical thinking.
-3, 4 4 Presentation To conduct an individual or group presentation on relevant topics to improve their analytical ability and ethical comprehension as well as their communication skills (students need to find new cases, issues, or documents to construct their presentation rather than to repeat lecture materials).
+LTAs Brief Description CILO No. Hours/week (if applicable) 1 Lecture and in-class discussion To acquire a good understanding of the relevant concepts and theories; to critically evaluate and analyse policies and cases; to acquire and develop analytical skills and critical reasoning about moral dilemmas in public life and respond to these dilemmas, especially those in relation to high- tech development in contemporary society.
+1, 2, 3, 4 3 hrs per week 2 Quiz To test students' grasper of the major ethical approaches and their ability to comprehend and analyse related ethical and policy issues as well as their independent critical thinking.
+3, 4 3 Presentation To conduct an individual or group presentation on relevant topics to improve their analytical ability and ethical comprehension as well as their communication skills (students need to find new cases, issues, or documents to construct their presentation rather than to repeat lecture materials).
+1, 2, 3, 4 4 Individual essay To demonstrate their own view of an important issue studied in the course in the ethical- argumentative manner (students should not only summarize what they have learned, but to offer ethical arguments for their views).
 1, 2, 3, 4